-Bucatini pasta is tossed with a light sauce made easily in a skillet with sautéed garlic, sliced shallots, sliced white mushrooms and truffle oil.
-Topping the dish with grated ricotta salata gives it exquisite flavors and even the ‘wow’ factor!
+Bucatini with Truffle Oil and Ricotta Salata.
+Bucatini pasta is tossed with a light sauce made easily in a skillet with sautéed garlic, sliced shallots, sliced white mushrooms, and truffle oil.
+Topped with grated Ricotta Salata, gives this dish exquisite flavors and even the ‘wow’ factor!
 This is an easy dish for you to whip up, and will definitely impress your family and friends!

 (As you can see, I buy a few bottles at a time…)

-Also, sprinkling some fresh grated ricotta salata on top of this pasta before serving gives this dish the international flair it deserves.
-It is so delicious – it’s amazing!
+Then, top this dish with some freshly grated Ricotta Salata before serving gives it the international flair it deserves.
+It is so delicious – it’s AMAZING!

 Try using gluten-free pasta with this recipe!
 If you love the taste of Truffles as much as we do, then you’ll love this one too.

-Here’s a tip: Don’t like eating real mushrooms?
+Don’t like eating real mushrooms?
 Then leave them out.
 Truffle oil is a very delicate oil and it’s preferably used as a condiment.
 It’s not meant for cooking.
-Simply drizzle the amount of truffle oil you prefer over fresh cooked pasta.
+Simply drizzle the amount of truffle oil you prefer over freshly cooked pasta.

 pinch of cayenne pepper

 1 small package Ricotta Salata